Peak Performers is an Austin based staffing agency.

 Why do you require applicants to test prior to placing them on an assignment?

 Our applicants are tested so that we can accurately assess their skills and therefore make the best job match.
 Many of our professional positions do not require testing prior to being considered for them.
-Our skills assessments can be completed at home or in our office–the choice is yours!
+Our skills assessments can be completed at home.

 What if I forgot my password and no longer have the link to the timecard portal?